jamesrharwood/srqr/items/data_analysis.md

 ## What to write

-Describe your analytic process as transparently as possible.^[E.g., characterize the processes and decisions made for initial classification or segmentation of data, pattern identification and description, and/or development of in-depth interpretations.]
+Describe your analytic process as transparently as possible.
+For example, characterize the processes and decisions made for initial classification or segmentation of data, pattern identification and description, and/or development of in-depth interpretations.

 If you used an approach that has a well-defined process for data analysis (e.g., grounded theory, discourse analysis, phenomenography):